Detection and Mitigation of Byzantine Attacks in Distributed Training: Defense Strategies in Aspis and Aspis+

 \subsubsection{Defense Strategy Against ATT-1}

-This is the case where Aspis succeeds in detecting the Byzantines.
-Under ATT-1, it is clear that the Byzantine node will disagree with at least $K-q$ honest nodes (as, by assumption in Section \ref{sec:att_1}, it will disagree with all of them), and thus, the degree of the node in $\mathbf{G}$ will be at most $q-1 < K-q-1$, and it will not be part of the maximum clique.
+Under ATT-1, it is clear that a Byzantine node will disagree with at least $K-q$ honest nodes (as, by assumption in Section \ref{sec:attack_1_aspis}, it will disagree with all of them), and thus, the degree of the node in $\mathbf{G}$ will be at most $q-1 < K-q-1$, and it will not be part of the maximum clique.
 Thus, each of the adversaries will be detected, and their returned gradients will not be considered further.
 The algorithm declares the (unique) maximum clique as honest and proceeds to aggregation.
 In particular, assume that $h$ workers $U_{i_1}, U_{i_2}, \dots, U_{i_h}$ have been identified as honest.
 For each of the $f$ files, if at least one honest worker processed it, the PS will pick one of the ``honest'' gradient values.
 The chosen gradients are then averaged for the update (\emph{cf.} Eq. \eqref{eq:vanilla_sgd_update}).
 For instance, in Figure \ref{fig:aggregation_general}, assume that $U_1$, $U_2$, and $U_4$ have been identified as faulty.
 During aggregation, the PS will ignore the red file as all 3 copies have been compromised.
 For the orange file, it will pick either the gradient computed by $U_5$ or $U_6$ as both of them are ``honest.''
 The only files that can be distorted in this case are those that consist exclusively of adversarial nodes.

 Figure \ref{fig:subset_assignment_K7_r3_graph_success} (corresponding to Example \ref{ex:placement_K7_r3}) shows an example where in a cluster of size $K=7$, the $q=3$ adversaries are $A = \{U_1, U_2, U_3\}$ and the remaining workers are honest with $H = \{U_4, U_5, U_6, U_7\}$.
 In this case, the unique maximum clique is $M_{\mathbf{G}} = H$, and detection is successful.
 Under this attack, the distorted files are those whose all copies have been compromised, i.e., $c^{(q)} = \binom{q}{r}$.